America's highest-priced hotel room is set on elegant 57th Street in Midtown Manhattan, the priciest section of the country's most expensive city.

 The penthouse's four glass balconies seem to be suspended in the air over Manhattan.
 Each balcony faces a different direction; the points on the New York compass are uptown, downtown, East Side, and West Side.
-Views take in Central Park, the Empire State Building, the Chrysler Building, the Queensborough Bridge, the George Washington Bridge, dawn over the East River, sunset over the Hudson River dawn over the East River, sunset over the Hudson River...and much more.
+Views take in Central Park, the Empire State Building, the Chrysler Building, the Queensborough Bridge, the George Washington Bridge, dawn over the East River, sunset over the Hudson River dawn over the East River, sunset over the Hudson River, and much more.

 New York City attractions you can walk to within 10 minutes include Central Park, Trump Tower, St. Patrick's Cathedral, Rockefeller Center, Carnegie Hall, and more.
-Stores within a 10-minute walk include Bergdorf Goodman,...
-Barneys, Bloomingdales, Saks Fifth Avenue, Henri Bendel, Chanel, Prada, Gucci, Tiffany and Co., Cartier, Harry Winston, the 24-hour Apple Store, Nike, and many more
+Stores within a 10-minute walk include Bergdorf Goodman, Barneys, Bloomingdales, Saks Fifth Avenue, Henri Bendel, Chanel, Prada, Gucci, Tiffany and Co., Cartier, Harry Winston, the 24-hour Apple Store, Nike, and many more

 The suite's rooms are all oversized, with impressively high ceilings.
 Rooms include a master bedroom, a dressing room, a living room, a library, a "Zen room" (with a floor-to-ceiling waterfall), a spa and gym, and a breakfast room.
 The enormous bathroom (seen above) is like a spa, with his-and-hers sections and Japan's celebrated Toto toilets.
 Every room features walls or accents of a different semiprecious stone, and finishes of precious gold leaf and pearl are everywhere.
 No matter the time of day, and the character of the New York lights streaming in, the Ty Warner Penthouse glows

 What's missing?
 A kitchen.
-One of the perks of the suite is limitless food and beverages from the hotel, whether in the suite or in the lobby restaurant and bar
+One of the perks of the suite is limitless food and beverages from the hotel, whether in the suite or in the lobby restaurant and bar.

-The Ty Warner Penthouse's Unique Ritual: The LOUIS XIII Cognac Experience
+The LOUIS XIII Cognac Experience

 Guests staying in the Ty Warner Penthouse get even luckier if they happen to be staying there on the 13th of the month.
 That's when the LOUIS XIII Experience happens.

-This Liquor Sells for $3,000 a Bottle
+This Booze Sells for $3,000 a Bottle

 This LOUIS XIII Cognac retails for a whopping $3K.
 What does liquor that expensive taste like?
-It is liquid opulence: the smoothest mouthful imaginable, with a luscious, complex flavor as seductive as caramel and a warmth that caresses your mouth and your soul.
-And LOUIS XIII's crystal bottle (shown above) is suitably iconic.
+It is liquid opulence: the smoothest mouthful imaginable, with a luscious, complex flavor as seductive as caramel and warmth that caresses your mouth and your soul.
+And LOUIS XIII's crystal bottle is suitably iconic.

-The LOUIS XIII Experience: A...
-Kingly Way to Spend a New York Evening
+A Kingly Way to Spend a New York Evening

 This unforgettable experience brings one of the world's great drinking experiences to guests in the Ty Warner Penthouse.
 These lucky Four Seasons Hotel New York guests get to enjoy a LOUIS XIII tasting in their penthouse led by Philippe Vasilescu, LOUIS XIII’s New York Ambassador.
 Just watch the way he uses a white-gold pipette to extract the precious liquid from its crystal bottle.